tirimatangi/CoFSM/README.md

 - **#9** Setup function will register the states and transitions into the FSM.
 - **#10** Fire up the state coroutines, give the states symbolic names and register them into the FSM.
 At this point, the state coroutines remain suspended.
 - **#11** Set the transition table so that when "ping" state sends "ToPong" event, it will be routed to "pong" state.
 And vice versa.
-- **#12** Register a logger which track the transitions and greatly help understand what is going in the state machine.
+- **#12** Register a logger which tracks the transitions and greatly helps understand what is going in the state machine.
 This and the listings of the states and transitions before #12 are needed for debugging only.
 ```c++
 int main()
 {